 From data collection at the sensor until final publication, all standardised processing applied to a dataset is documented.
 This allows transparent tracking of all procedures applied.
 OTC will also implement a version control system so that older versions of the data can be restored if needed.

 The OTC will also ensure high data quality through encouraging the use of standardised equipment, training of station personnel, and the use of measurement guidelines and standard operating procedures (SOPs).
 PIs need to ensure that their equipment is operating properly according to ICOS protocols, and that data is submitted regularly to the OTC.
 Site visits are planned for stations to check compliance to the ICOS standards and determine ways to improve quality.
 There is an agreed list of targets for accuracy and precision of each measurement.

 Users can access the data from different levels depending on their needs.
 Users will be able to view near real-time (NRT) visualisations/data (based on the Level 1 data), final quality controlled ICOS datasets (Level 2), and elaborated data products where ICOS data are included (Level 3).
 Persistent digital identifiers (DOIs) for each accessible version of a data set will be assigned for each level to ensure that data sources, providers, and funding sources are being acknowledged.

-The ICOS data is available at the Carbon Portal.
+The ICOS data is available at the ICOS Data Portal.